Baldwin Village, Los Angeles: History

 Baldwin Village was developed in the early 1940s and 1950s by architect Clarence Stein, as an apartment complex for young families.
 Baldwin Village is occasionally called "The Jungles" by locals because of the tropical trees and foliage (such as palms, banana trees and begonias) that once thrived among the area's tropical-style postwar apartment buildings.
 The Los Angeles City Council changed the name in 1990, after residents complained that it reinforced the neighborhood's image as a wild and menacing place.
 They renamed it Baldwin Village after the Baldwin Hills neighborhood.

 Development

 Marlton Square

 Development of Marlton Square was stalled in bankruptcy after years of work and millions of dollars of public and private funds until early 2012.

 Kaiser Permanente

 The neighborhood houses a 100,000 square foot Kaiser Permanente medical office building and outdoor plaza which opened on September 7, 2017.

 Costco

 A first-of-its-kind, mixed-use development featuring a Costco warehouse club store beneath 800 residential units has broken ground in the neighborhood as of September 2024.
-Occupying the former site of a cable company facility, the development will include over 180 units of affordable housing and surpass the Baldwin Village Apartments as the largest single residential complex in the area.
+Occupying the former site of a former cable company facility, the development will include over 180 units of affordable housing and surpass the Baldwin Village Apartments as the largest single residential complex in the area.
 Originally conceived as only a retail development, the project took advantage of new state laws streamlining development approvals and loosening zoning laws for projects with large amounts of affordable housing.